JacobEberhardt/ISE-ReadingGroup/README.md

 Proposals for papers you'd like to be read and discussed can be submitted here.
 Please submit either a hyperlink to a pdf file, or directly upload the paper, but keep copyright regulations in mind.

+## Current Proposal (upcoming review date: 04.12.2015)
+In this section, we will display the current Proposal.

 ## History
 In this section, we record papers which have been read and discussed.